demisto/content-docs/docs/integrations/mirroring.md

 If the command is not implemented, raise `NotImplementedError` so ***get-remote-data*** will be called instead.
 If the command fails to return an error entry with one of the following sub-strings: `API rate limit` or `skip update` (exact case), it signals to the server that there is an issue and it should not continue with the ***get-remote-data*** command.
 - ***get-remote-data***: Gets new information about the incidents in the remote system and updates *existing* incidents in Cortex XSOAR.
 If an API rate limit error occurs, this method should return an error with substring `"API rate limit"`, so that the sync loop will start from the failed incident.
 This command is executed every 1 minute for each individual **incident** fetched by the integration.
 - ***update-remote-system***: Updates the remote system with the information we have in the mirrored incidents within Cortex XSOAR.
-This command is executed whenever the individual incident is changed in Cortex XSOAR.
+This command is executed whenever the individual incident is changed in Cortex XSOAR. **Note: This command will be triggered when changing a field value.
+When adding an entry, this command will be triggered only if a tag is inserted.**
 - ***get-mapping-fields***: Pulls the remote schema for the different incident types, and their associated incident fields, from the remote system.
 This enables users to map Cortex XSOAR fields to the 3rd-party integration fields in the outgoing mapper.
 This command is called when selecting the *Select schema* option in the *Get data* configuration in a classifier or a mapper.

 ## Special Server Configurations